Louise Russell

 BIO

-Louise Russell is a photo-based artist who photographs with an 8 x 10 inch pinhole camera and digital cameras producing silver gelatin and inkjet prints.
-Her work has been featured on Lenscractch.com, presented at Open Show San Diego, 2018, and been exhibited at Soho Photo Gallery, Size Matters Medium Festival, Rhode Island Center for Photographic Arts, PhotoPlace, and other galleries.
-She was an adjunct instructor of photography at Grossmont College.
-She’s a member of Snow Creek and Strong Strong Womem Collectives.
+Louise Russell is a photo-based artist who photographs with an 8 x 10 inch pinhole camera and digital cameras producing silver gelatin, archival inkjet prints and white gold leaf on PictoricoPro film.
+Her work has been featured on Lenscractch.com, on the John Olson podcast, presented at Open Show San Diego, 2018, and been exhibited at Photographer's Eye Gallery, Escondido, CA, Soho Photo Gallery, Size Matters Medium Festival, Rhode Island Center for Photographic Arts, Light, Art Space, and other galleries.
+She was an adjunct instructor of photography at Grossmont College and is a co-founder of San Diego River Artists Alliance, and a member of Snowcreek Collective and Medium Photo.
+She was born in 1949 and while she has always photographed, she had a career in education and educational software.